hSueki/dscage-pe2/README.md

 	**In case of Human and Mouse data**<br />
 		Download the archived reference and save on your local directory.<br />
 		Extract the reference using tar command.　<br />
-		This archive contains annotation bed files and rDNA.fa.
+		This archive contains annotation bed files and rDNA.fa for Human/Mouse.
 	```
 	tar -zxvf hg38.tar.gz
 	```